Tips For Smart Snacking On New Year’s Treats

 Indulgent sweets and desserts are a holiday tradition, but too much sugar can trigger inflammation and painful flares for some people with arthritis.
-We have tips to help you enjoy the season’s confections in good health.
+We have tips to help you enjoy the New Year’s treats in good health.

-Thanksgiving and holiday celebrations are just around the corner.
-Cooks are consulting treasured family recipes and stocking up on baking supplies.
+Whenever the holidays are just around the corner, you can count on cooks consulting treasured family recipes and stocking up on baking supplies.
 For many families, parties and feasts are not complete without pumpkin and pecan pie, cookies, and a variety of confections.
-Indulgence in sweet treats is a holiday tradition, but for people with arthritis, sugary indulgence can have some not-so-sweet consequences.
+Indulgence in sweet treats is a holiday tradition all through New Year’s eve, but for people with arthritis, sugary indulgence can have some not-so-sweet consequences.